UK Retail Economic Briefing Report | Economic Report

 UK Retail Economic Briefing Report : May 2021Access report with a free trial subscription

 No payment required.
 Free for 30 days.
 Cancel anytime

-Retail sales rose by 0.8% in December, year-on-year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted, exc.
+Retail sales fell by 0.00% in February, year-on-year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted, exc.
 Fuel).

-All measures within the index declined compared to the previous month, except for perceptions around personal finances over the past year.
+All measures within the index improved compared to the previous month, with perceptions around the economy over the next 12 months demonstrating the greatest improvement.

 The major purchases index rose by eight points to -11 in March, some 13 points higher than at the beginning of the year and just nine points lower than a year earlier.